 - Operating Environment: This is a Linux, two-node cluster with node1.company.com and node2.company.com as its members.
 Node 1 is designated as the primary node and node2 is the failover node.
 CRS has been installed on both nodes in the /crshome directory and is started.
-ASCRS has been installed on both nodes and has been configured. - One shared disk has been allocated for the WebLogic software and the Domain home of the administration server.
+ASCRS has been installed on both nodes and has been configured. - One shared disk has been allocated for both Oracle HTTP Server (Oracle home and instance home), WebLogic installation (server software and the domain home of the SOA server).
 It is a SCSI drive identified with /dev/sda1 and has ext2 file system on it.
-It is mounted on /sharedisk1. - The WebLogic Server uses virtual IP 192.168.1.10 for its public listen address and 7001 for its listen port.
+It is mounted on /sharedisk1.
+Assume this shared disk is not used for other purposes. - Both Oracle HTTP Server and WebLogic use virtual IP 192.168.1.10 for its public listen address.
 One each node, two network interface controllers, eth0 and eth1 are available for binding the virtual IP.
-The netmask is 255.255.255.0. - WebLogic Server is installed on the shared disk on the /sharedisk1/fmw directory and the domain directory is /sharedisk1/fmw/user\projects/domains/asdomain.
+The netmask is 255.255.255.0. - Oracle HTTP Server Oracle home is /sharedisk1/ohsoh.
+The instance home is /sharedisk1/ohinst. - WebLogic Server software is installed in the /sharedisk1/fmw directory, and the domain directory is /sharedisk1/fmw/user_projects/domains/asdomain.